Frequently Asked Questions

 • 11.
 Windows will be made of white PVC Vinyl.
 Doors are to be selected from our actual selection.

 • 12.
 Kitchen and bathroom cabinets are in wood and feature ceramic countertops.
 Bedroom armoires are wood crafted.
-Granite counters are now included at the $100 per square foot construction rate.
+Granite counters are not included at the $100 per square foot construction rate. (upcharge for granite)

 • 13.
 The pool will be painted and includes a complete pump system with chlorine filter and all the accessories as required and necessary.
 Pools are an extra charge and are not included with the home but this information is pertintent since many owners end up having pools installed.